ggochita/Cub3D/README.md

-# Cub3D
+# Cub3D 🎮

 Welcome to Cub3D!

-Cub3D is a fun 3D game project inspired by classic titles like *Wolfenstein 3D*.
-Using raycasting, it transforms a simple 2D map into a 3D world that you can explore.
-This project is part of the 42 curriculum and is written in C.
+Cub3D is a cool 3D game project inspired by classics like Wolfenstein 3D.
+It uses raycasting to turn a simple 2D map into a 3D world you can explore and have fun in.
+This project was built as part of the 42 curriculum and is written in C.

-## What You Need
+## What You Need 📦

 Before you start, make sure you have these system libraries installed and using linux: